coralogix/terraform-coralogix-aws/modules/s3/README.md

-# cloudwatch-logs
+# s3

-Manage the application which retrieves `CloudWatch` logs and sends them to your *Coralogix* account.
+Manage the application which retrieves logs from `S3` bucket and sends them to your *Coralogix* account.

 ## Requirements